censorship-no/dcomms/README.md

 Clone or download this repository.
 Review `./docker-compose.yml` and make any changes that may be required for your production environment.

 ## Label
+Use labels to specify which docker nodes services should run on

-Specify a docker worker node to act as a CENO bridge.
+### Specify a docker worker node to act as a CENO bridge

 * Obtain the node ID of a worker.
 From the manager node of the swarm type:
 ```